 A paediatrician would examine the child and his or her behaviour.
 A blood sample would also be taken for genetic testing.

-If testing is able to show the genetic cause of the syndrome, parents can find out if it is likely to happen again with any future children they may have.
+If testing is able to show the genetic cause of the syndrome, parents can find out if any future children are likely to have the syndrome.

 Living with Angelman syndrome